garvitarora01/Moozeek/README.md

 # musicapp

 A Music streaming application, featuring a simple and intuitive interface that can be used over both Android and iOS devices to stream music over the internet.
-The Application has tabs to navigate to the genre of music that user likes (Tabs: Newly Added, Hollywood, Bollywood).
-When clicked on a particular music option from list of options under different tabs the audio players starts playing the audio file.
-The audio player is well versed with functionalities that lets the user pause,play,fast-forward,slo-motion and loop the audio file he's currently playing.

 ## Getting Started